NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 ## Sizing Considerations ##

  * Zone sizing calculations and reports are all at the Zone level.
- * Possible future work could add Space level sizing calculations and reports for FullGeometry Spaces.
+ * Possible future work could add Space level sizing calculations and reports for Spaces.
  * New DesignSpecification:OutdoorAir:List allows space-level OA specifications to be combined

 ## Testing/Validation/Data Sources ##